 If you receive money from a lawsuit judgment or settlement, you may have to pay taxes on that money.
 It depends on the circumstances of the lawsuit and, as is typically the case with taxes, can be confusing to sort out.
 Here are the general guidelines.
 (Note: You should always consult with a tax professional when you receive large amounts of money.)

 You may or may not be taxed for settlements on cases that compensate you for emotional distress.
 Emotional distress on its own isn't a physical injury, and a lawsuit settlement for emotional distress would be taxed as income.
 However, if you sought medical attention for emotional distress, such as sessions with a counselor, those sessions may be tax-free.
+Also if your emotional distress arose from your physical injuries, you may not have to pay taxes on it.
 With nonpersonal injury awards, the IRS does tax the money as income.
-Lawsuit items like the following are therefore taxable [source: Lawyers.com]:

 - Interest on monetary awards